Abdominal aortic aneurysm

-Because the aorta is the body's main supplier of blood, a ruptured abdominal aortic aneurysm can cause life-threatening bleeding.
+The aorta is the largest blood vessel in the body.
+An abdominal aortic aneurysm that ruptures can cause life-threatening bleeding.

-Abdominal aortic aneurysms often grow slowly and usually without symptoms, making them difficult to detect.
-Some aneurysms will never rupture.
-Many start small and stay small, although many expand over time.
-Others expand quickly.
-Predicting how fast an abdominal aortic aneurysm may enlarge is difficult.
+Abdominal aortic aneurysms often grow slowly without noticeable symptoms.
+This makes them difficult to detect.
+Some aneurysms never rupture.
+Many start small and stay small.
+Others grow larger over time, sometimes quickly.

 When to see a doctor

 If you have pain, especially if pain is sudden and severe, seek medical help right away.

 Sign up for free and stay up to date on research advancements, health tips, current health topics, and expertise on managing health.
 Click here for an email preview.

 To provide you with the most relevant and helpful information, and understand which

 information is beneficial, we may combine your email and website usage information with

 other information we have about you.
 If you are a Mayo Clinic patient, this could

 include protected health information.
 If we combine this information with your protected